Chongzuo: Tourism

-Chongzuo is famous for its beautiful natural scenery.
+Chongzuo is famous for its natural scenery.
 The most famous attraction is Detian Waterfall in Daxing County along the border with Vietnam.
 It is the second largest waterfall along a national border after Niagara Falls and was one of the crossing points for China's army during the brief Sino-Vietnamese War.
 Nearby there is the Tongling Gorge accessible only through a cavern from an adjoining gorge.
 Rediscovered only recently, it has many species of endemic plants, found only in the gorge, and used to be used as a hideout by local bandits whose treasure is occasionally still found in the cliff-side caves.
 West of Chongzuo city, there are several forest and animal preserves, some with minor tourist facilities.

 Zhirendong

 These findings might give some support to the claim that modern humans from Africa arrived at southern China about 100,000 years BP (Zhiren Cave, Mulanshan), Chongzuo City: 100,000 years BP; and the Liujiang hominid: controversially dated at 139,000–111,000 years BP).